davydos/vividwealth-app/workflow_state.md

 3. Fix unused imports and variables
 4. Create the vividwealth organization and repository
 5. Push branches to the organization repository
-6. Fix Android credentials import step
+6. Fix Android credentials import step by replacing "expo credentials:import" with "npx eas-cli credentials"

 ## Organization Repository Status
 **Date:** 2025-04-17